pytorch/pytorch/docs/source/notes/faq.rst

 My GPU memory isn't freed properly
 -------------------------------------------------------
-PyTorch use a caching memory allocator to speed up memory allocations.
+PyTorch uses a caching memory allocator to speed up memory allocations.
 As a result, the values shown in ``nvidia-smi`` usually don't reflect the true memory usage.
 See :ref:`cuda-memory-management` for more details about GPU memory management.